Paul O’Donovan (Rowing)

 22:30 Brush the teeth and go to bed.

-This year, thanks to the Ad Astra Sports Academy, I slow tracked during my preparations for Rio and remained in Cork.
+This year, thanks to the Ad Astra Elite Sports Academy, I slow tracked during my preparations for Rio and remained in Cork.
 Usually, I stay in UCD at Roebuck in the catered section.
 This is great because I don’t have to worry about preparing food and means that I can train and study more effectively.